sndnshr/LFVolFcs/README.md

 - T - Angular width of the bow-tie shaped passband.

 ## Results
-### Comparison between sparse and nonsparse FIR Hyperfan filter
+### Output comparison between sparse and nonsparse FIR Hyperfan filter

 Results for both sparse and nonsparse filters of the same parameters, are shown below for selected light fields of [EPFL dataset](https://mmspg.epfl.ch/EPFL-light-field-image-dataset) for visual comparison.
 As a representative case, following values are chosen for the filter parameters ![](docs/Images/alpha.gif), ![](docs/Images/theta.gif), *B* and *T*.